Physical Warning Signs & Symptoms of Sexual Abuse:

 1. Watch for signs – Look for physical, emotional or behavioral signs

 2. Control your emotions – Stay calm.
-Fear and anger are normal reactions, but they can frighten the child.
+Fear & anger are normal reactions, but they can frighten the child.
 Be sure not to blame, punish or embarrass the child.
-Abuse is NEVER the child’s fault.
+Abuse is NEVER a child’s fault.

 3. Be supportive – Reassure the child that s/he did the right thing by telling.
 Tell the child that they are not the blame for what has happened.